Scaling limit of a limit order book model via the regenerative characterization of L\'evy trees: Results on a branching random walk with a barrier

 \section{Results on a branching random walk with a barrier}

 We prove in this section the various results on $B(\Tree_1)$ that have been used in the proof of Theorem~\ref{thm:main}.
-These results may also be of independent interest, see for instance Durrett et al.~\cite{Durrett91:0} and Kesten~\cite{Kesten94:0} where closely related results are proved for $\Tree_1$.
+These results may also be of independent interest, see for instance~\cite{Durrett91:0} and~\cite{Kesten94:0} where closely related results are proved for $\Tree_1$.
+Note that we consider the case of a geometric offspring distribution, but the arguments above actually work for any offspring distribution with finite exponential moments.
+With more care, they could probably be extended to a more general setting.

-Note that we consider the case of a geometric offspring distribution, but except for the second estimate in~\eqref{eq:GW} this does not play a role in the proofs.
-Similarly, except for some explicit expressions such as~\eqref{eq:mean-killed}, the following results would hold for any random variable $J$ with $\E(J) > 0$ and a suitable moment assumption, e.g., $\E(e^{\varrho J}) < +\infty$ for some $\varrho > 0$.